tldr-pages/tldr/pages/common/hashid.md

 # hashid

-> Hashid is a python3 program that identifies data and password hashes.
+> Python3 program that identifies data and password hashes.
 > More information: <https://github.com/psypanda/hashID>.

 - Identify hashes from standard input (through typing, copying and pasting, or piping the hash into the program):